What is the Statute of Limitations for Filing a Lawsuit Following a Car Crash in Illinois?

 Illinois Statute of Limitations in Personal Injury Cases

 As in other states, Illinois places a limit on the amount of time you have to file a lawsuit following a car accident.
-According to the Illinois Compiled Statues, if you sustained injuries in an automobile collision, you have two years to file a personal injury lawsuit in an Illinois court – this time frame begins on the date of the accident.
+According to the Illinois statute of limitations for personal injury cases, if you sustained injuries in an automobile collision, you have two years to file a personal injury lawsuit in an Illinois court – this time frame begins on the date of the accident.

 What should I do after I’ve been in a car accident?